Chapter 5

 government, ideally virtuous independent property owners.

-- Ideal of “small freeholder” central to American politics.
+- Ideal of small freeholder central to American

 society.